Why Student Journalism Matters

 During the pandemic, for example, The Maroon broke the news of the University’s decision to switch to remote teaching in March 2020 and continued to cover the University’s COVID-19 policies and track the case updates painstakingly even after the University stopped sending those emails.
 The Editorial Board kept pushing for transparent and fair policies from the administration during a crisis.
 Similarly in colleges across the country, student newspapers are often the only source of information for faculty, students, parents, and even community members from the surrounding neighborhood when they are unable to get an answer from the administration.
 But we don’t do these to expose or criticize: We cover them because we love our community and want to see it become better.
 And if we don’t cover them or talk to the affected individuals—students who couldn’t get testing, tenants who were forced to leave their homes, residents who were worried about their families—who else will?

 But we also do more than simply making information accessible.
 In The Maroon’s revised constitution, former editor-in-chief Gage Gramlick and I wrote that “truth is easy to assert but hard to capture.”
 Being transplanted into a place like UChicago, an undeniably huge presence in Hyde Park and the South Side, we all carry a multitude of perspectives and hear the ones that challenge ours.
 As journalists, we don’t choose to cover the “safe” topics—the ones that our readers like or that drive traffic to our site.
 We cover uncomfortable debates.
 We cover controversial topics.
-We cover, among all, marginalized communities who have traditionally not been given access to the press.
+We cover, above all, marginalized communities who have traditionally not been given access to the press.
 That to me is one of the most beautiful assets of student journalism, precisely because student journalists are from the community.
 And in a college newsroom, we have the freedom to experiment, disagree, and honestly reflect on our past injustices in order to guide future work.

 Yet the difficult truth is that student journalists often face inadequate recognition, which means a lack of protection.
 Journalists, particularly female and BIPOC journalists, have faced increased risks associated with their work, from hate speech to cyberbullying to death threats, industry groups reported.
 To student journalists, the safety risks are more complicated.
 As of 2022, only 17 states, including Illinois, have laws protecting student journalists’ First Amendment rights.
 The law prohibits censorship or self-censorship in the student press.
 But it does not prevent harassment and threats from reaching the journalists’ inboxes.
 Unlike professional newsrooms where the institution would step in when its staffers face threats, student newsrooms do not have the capacity to intervene in every single case through means such as blocking hate emails.
 Seldom do the universities release a statement in cases of an online harassment campaign either.